JohnTocher/advent-of-code-2022/readme.md

 ## What you need

-[Python 3](https://www.python.org/downloads/), pretty much any version beyond 3.6.
+- [Python 3](https://www.python.org/downloads/), pretty much any version beyond 3.6.
 If you're on linux (ubuntu, or a raspberry pi), the command to run the scripts will probably be ```python3 filename.py``` rather than ```python filename.py```
-You're favourite text editor.
+- Your favourite text editor.
 I usually use [VS Code](https://code.visualstudio.com/download), but you can use whatever you prefer.
+*Note:* You probably *can't* do this on a vanilla SOE box, although if you really want to, come and see me and we can sort that out too.
+Getting python to run pretty much anywhere else should be straightforward, but again reach out if you run into any grief.

 John Tocher
 December 2022